Interest rate forecast and predictions for 2026

 Here’s what the major banks currently have to say about the RBA’s predicted movements into 2026:

-- ANZ currently predicts a rise of 25 basis points in May.
+- ANZ currently predicts a rise of 25 basis points in May, bringing the cash rate t0 4.35%.

-- CBA currently predicts a rise of 25 basis points in May.
+- CBA currently predicts a rise of 25 basis points in May, bringing the cash rate t0 4.35%.

-- NAB currently predicts a rise of 25 basis points in May.
+- NAB currently predicts a rise of 25 basis points in May, bringing the cash rate t0 4.35%.

-- Westpac currently predicts a rise of 25 basis points in May.
+- Westpac currently predicts a rise of 25 basis points in May, and two more in June and August, bringing the cash rate t0 4.85%.

 Will interest rates rise again in 2026?

-One of the RBA’s key mandates is to keep inflation in line in the economy, and given governor Bullock’s comments, the RBA could choose to raise rates sooner than the anticipated date of May.
+One of the RBA’s key mandates is to keep inflation in line in the economy, and given comments by the board, the RBA could well choose to hike in May.

 How can I compare home loans?